“Believe nothing you hear, and only one half that you see.” -Edgar Allan Poe

 Saturday morning, I walked down to have breakfast.
 Approaching the dining room not too far from the stairway.
 Walking through the threshold of the kitchen door.
 Instantly, my mom addressed me that it was a bad storm on the way.
 She went on and on about how she wanted me to come straight home.
 I remember saying, ‘‘I’ll try if I don’t get held up in traffic’’.
-I was lying because I was invited to have a couple beers at a little gathering in the woods.
+I was lying because I was invited to have a couple of beers at a little gathering in the woods.

 All of sudden everything goes blank.
 Jeremy finds himself at a brick wall.
 Whether it would stumble or fall.
 Either way, he was at a dead end.
 There was another awkward moment of silence.
 With a flick of a switch, Jeremy goes into a convulsion.

 His body began to shake rapidly.

 Afterward, his eyes start rolling in the back of his head.